leetcoders/LeetCode/README.md

 Solve problems from [Leetcode](http://oj.leetcode.com/).
 All the codes are tested using online-judge.

-Here is a [difficulty and frequency distribution chart](https://docs.google.com/spreadsheet/pub?key=0Aqt--%20wSNYfuxdGxQWVFsOGdVVWxQRlNUVXZTdEpOeEE&output=html) for each problem, which I got from the Internet and is very useful.
+Here is a [difficulty and frequency distribution chart](http://wwwx.cs.unc.edu/~zhew/Leetcoder/) for each problem, which I got from the Internet and is very useful.
+Feel free to make pull request for adding the [difficulty and frequency for new problems here](https://github.com/leetcoders/Leetcoder).

 Please feel free to let me know if you have any problem or better solutions:)